Diabetes Friendly Recipes

 Did you know?

-Before people get Type 2 diabetes, they nearly always develop pre-diabetes, in which blood glucose levels are higher than normal but not yet high enough to be diagnosed as diabetes.
-Pre-diabetes should be taken seriously as it can begin causing damage to the body.
-The good news?
-You can take steps to manage diabetes:
+Most people living with Type 2 diabetes nearly always develop pre-diabetes first.
+With pre-diabetes, blood glucose levels are higher than normal but not yet high enough to be diagnosed as diabetes.
+Pre-diabetes should be taken seriously, as it can begin causing damage to the body.

 - Maintain a healthy weight.
 Your body mass index (BMI), a measure of body fat calculated using your height and weight, should be in the healthy range.
 Visit the National Heart Lung and Blood Institute or check out WHA’s online resources to calculate your BMI.